Rabbit Control Program

 The NSW Biosecurity Act 2015 lists rabbits as a declared pest and obliges land managers, including Council, to continually control and suppress rabbit populations on their land.

-In 2018, trained Council staff undertook Pindone Baiting and warren destruction in two locations; the first being in the bush corridor near Bandara Circuit and the second area on Hampshire Boulevard near Richardson Road.
+In recent years, trained Council staff have undertaken Pindone baiting and warren destruction in two locations; the first being in the bush corridor near Bandara Circuit and the second area on Hampshire Boulevard near Richardson Road.
 Safety precautions were in place throughout the baiting project to ensure the safety of the community and non-target animals.
 Council will continue to monitor the rabbit population in Spring Farm, and throughout the LGA, and undertake control management methods as required.
 Residents in close proximity to any baiting sites will always be notified with information provided directly to letterboxes.

 There are also things that residents can do to help control feral rabbits: